 The design of the sash window comes from a time when streets were narrow and windows jutting out could have touched the building opposite or blocked the path of a thatcher.
 The “Yorkshire sash” as it is more commonly known is a horizontally sliding window, normally with one of the sashes fixed.
 This predates the vertical sash window and was a common feature across the country.

-The actual design of the counter balanced window design has not been attributed to any one person or any single geographical area.
-What is commonly accepted is that the vertical sliding sash window was probably held open with wooden wedges and then this developed into a counter balanced idea, handmade lead weights held on twine rope.
+The actual design of the counter balanced window has not been attributed to any one person or any single geographical area.
+It is commonly accepted that the vertical sliding sash window was probably held open with wooden wedges and then this developed into a counter balanced idea, handmade lead weights held on twine rope.
 Our fitting teams have come across some of these old weights and straggles of rope whilst removing some very old windows in listed buildings.

 The architectural designs of the sash window mainly follow the development of glass.
 The process of manufacturing glass has been developed and improved over the last 500 years.